johnmn3/poly-map/README.md

 * Make the map itself callable (`IFn`) to perform a specific action based on its content.
 * Create read-only views of map data (using the low-level API).

-`poly-map` provides a structured and composable way to achieve these behaviors by wrapping a standard Clojure(Script) map and delegating operations through customizable handlers.
+`wrap` maps provide a structured and composable way to achieve these behaviors by wrapping a standard Clojure(Script) map and delegating operations through customizable handlers.

 ## Features

 * **Behavioral Customization:** Override standard map operations via high-level keywords (`:get`, `:assoc`, `:dissoc`, etc.) or low-level method keys.
-* **Function Call Override:** Make map instances callable with custom logic using the `:invoke` high-level keyword or low-level `::pm/invoke`.
+* **Function Call Override:** Make map instances callable with custom logic using the `:invoke` high-level keyword or low-level `:invoke`.
 * **Custom Printing:** Control how the map is represented as a string using the `:print` high-level keyword or low-level keys.
-* **Transient Support:** Efficient batch updates using transients, with support for overriding transient-specific operations via low-level keys (`::tpm/...`).
+* **Transient Support:** Efficient batch updates using transients, with support for overriding transient-specific operations via low-level keys.
 * **Metadata Preservation:** Correctly handles metadata (`meta`, `with-meta`).
-* **Extensible:** Add arbitrary helper functions or data to the low-level impls map alongside overrides.
 * **Clojure & ClojureScript:** Works consistently across both platforms.

 ## Compatibility